-Bitcoin: What on earth is going on?
+Bitcoin: What's driving the frenzy

 Payments in bitcoin can be made without traditional middlemen such as banks and without the need to give your name.

 That made bitcoin popular with criminals and others who wanted to move money anonymously.
-But it's also been adopted by businesses around the world as a way to pay for everyday things like groceries, train tickets and haircuts.
+It's also been adopted by businesses around the world as a way to pay for everyday things like groceries, train tickets and haircuts.

+Exchanges, or marketplaces, allow people to buy or sell bitcoins using different currencies.
+People can send bitcoins to each other using mobile apps or their computers.
+It's similar to sending cash digitally, and a fee is charged for every transaction.

+Bitcoins are stored in a "digital wallet" — a kind of virtual bank account that allows users to send or receive bitcoins, pay for goods or save their money.

 Its price has taken off this year as mainstream investors have become more interested.